-- Our Educational Psychologist is Sue Thompson.
+Our Educational Psychologist is Sue Thompson.
 She regularly visits the school and is invited to meetings.

+Our learning mentor Jo Dale is in school once a week to work with identified children.

-- The SEND Strategic Advice and Support Team will visit school when it is required and provide specific advice and support, share resources and provide training for staff.
+The SEND Strategic Advice and Support Team will visit school when it is required and provide specific advice and support, share resources and provide training for staff.

-- The SENCO regularly liaises with a number of agencies to ensure that provision is appropriate.
+The SENCO regularly liaises with a number of agencies to ensure that provision is appropriate.
 These include:

-- Excellence Cluster professionals- learning mentor, counsellors and family workers
+- Excellence Cluster professionals- learning mentor, counsellors etc

 - School Nurse

 - Social Services

 - Education Welfare Service

 - Occupational Therapy

 - Communication Interaction Team

-- Speech and Language Service
+- Speech and Language

 - Physiotherapy

 - GPs and Paediatricians